-ting.
+There are two naïve approaches to studying the treatment effect in such a setting.
 The as-treated approach compares the treatment and control group according to their actual treatment status D, but ignores that whereas Z is randomly assigned, D is not.
-The per protocol approach simply discards noncompliers ($Z \neq D$) and analyzes the compliers as if they were randomized.
+The per protocol approach simply discards noncompliers ( $Z \neq D$ ) and analyzes the compliers as if they were randomized.
 Thus, both approaches generally fail to provide consistent estimates of the treatment effect.
 In contrast, we differentiate between the intention-to-treat (ITT) and the complier average causal effect (CACE) to consistently estimate and evaluate R&D subsidies with one-sided noncompliance.
-Economic policy evaluation with noncompliance are rather scarce (e.g. Bloom et al. 1997; Kline and Walters 2016), and they are nonexistent for R&D policy evaluation mainly because it is often difficult to identify noncompliant behavior, even when it exists.13
+Economic policy evaluation with noncompliance are rather scarce (e.g. Bloom et al. 1997; Kline and Walters 2016), and they are nonexistent for R&D policy evaluation mainly because it is often difficult to identify noncompliant behavior, even when it exists.

-4.1 Intention-to-Treat (ITT) Effect
+5.1 Intention-to-Treat (ITT) Effect

-The ITT effect denotes the causal effect of the assigned treatment Z_i on the outcome Y_i .
+The ITT effect denotes the causal effect of the assigned treatment $Z_i$ on the outcome $Y_i$ .
 In our application, ITT is the causal effect of a granted R&D subsidy on the growth rate of R&D expenditures.
-Allowing for heterogenous treatment effects across firms, the individual ITT is $ITT{Yi} = Y{1i} - Y{0i}$.
-Y{zi} denotes the outcome for the assigned treatment status; that is $Y{zi} = Y(Z_i = z) = Y(z)$ for z = 0, 1.
-However, for each firm, we observe only either Y{1i} or Y{0i} .
-But if the initial assignment to treatment is randomized, the average ITT_Y is consistently estimated as the expected difference in the outcome Y between the assigned treatment and control groups: $ITT_Y = E(Y_1 - Y_0)$.
+Allowing for heterogenous treatment effects across firms, the individual ITT is $ITT{Yi} = Y{1i} - Y{0i}$ . $Y{zi}$ denotes the outcome for the assigned treatment status; that is $Y{zi} = Y(Z_i = z) = Y(z)$ for z = 0, 1.
+However, for each firm, we observe only either $Y{1i}$ or $Y{0i}$ .
+But if the initial assignment to treatment is randomized, the average $ITT_Y$ is consistently estimated as the expected difference in the outcome Y between the assigned treatment and control groups: $ITT_Y = E(Y_1 - Y_0)$ .
 Consistency holds as long as the stable unit treatment value assumption (SUTVA) holds, which states that one unit's treatment assignment has no causal effect on another unit's outcome.